adr1enbe4udou1n/blog/content/posts/13-a-beautiful-gitops-day-3/index.md

 {{< /highlight >}}

-Longhorn is now ready for block and fast local volumes creation.
+Longhorn is now ready for volumes creation on both block and fast local disks.

+{{< alert >}}
+If you need automatic encrypted volumes, which highly recommended for critical data, add `encrypted: "true"` below `parameters` section.
+You'll need to [set up a proper encryption](https://longhorn.io/docs/latest/advanced-resources/security/volume-encryption/) passphrase inside k8s `Secret`.
+In the meantime, backups will be encrypted as well, so you haven't to worry about it.
+{{< /alert >}}

 [![Longhorn UI](longhorn-ui.png)](longhorn-ui.png)

 ## PostgreSQL with replication

-Now it's time to set up some critical statefulset persistence workloads, and firstly a PostgreSQL cluster with replication.
+Now it's time to set up some critical statefulset persistence workloads.
+Let's begin with a PostgreSQL cluster with replication.

 ### PostgreSQL variables